Shradha-12/myntra-/README.md

 4. **Fashion Similarity Score**: Discover how your fashion choices align with your friends’.
 Make fashion a fun, social activity by seeing how well your styles mesh.

    ## Implementation
+I would highly urge you to checkout our [complete pitch deck](./ .pdf) to understand all the componenets of the solution and it's implementation.

 ![Screenshot 2024-07-13 192019](https://github.com/user-attachments/assets/9d77baf9-3283-4343-9290-26b85ce81a99)

 ![Screenshot 2024-07-13 192045](https://github.com/user-attachments/assets/c264a481-4d9c-42a8-a48a-ae27a308edc1)